ImageMagick/ImageMagick/.github/CONTRIBUTING.md

 #### **Do you intend to add a new feature?**

-- Join the ImageMagick community on the [discourse server](https://imagemagick.org/discourse-server/), suggest your change there and start writing code.
+- Join the ImageMagick community [discussions](https://github.com/ImageMagick/ImageMagick/discussions), suggest your change there and start writing code.

 #### **Do you want to change something in the `www` folder?**